 Eligibility rules for the DAAD-funded doctoral scholarship:

-- At the time when the scholarship starts (1 November or 1December 2022) you must be able to provide a completed Master’s degree.
+- At the time when the scholarship starts (1 October 2024) you must be able to provide a completed Master’s degree.

 The total value of the scholarship comes to: